 Cooper strides confidently towards Glastonbury Grove, a quick wiggle of the hand opening the curtains.
 He went into the Lodge in love with Annie, and also still Caroline, who are gone, but comes out to Diane, who is still available.
 Happy endings at the end of the rainbow.
 He is certain that he knew what to do.
-He takes The Fireman’s words about Richard and Linda as instruction, when they are actually a warning to leave things alone.
+He takes The Fireman’s words about Richard and Linda as instruction when they are actually a warning to leave things alone.
 As always, his unerring belief in his own abilities is about to trip him up yet again.

 There are endless mistakes and endless realities, but once the Black Lodge touches you, you are doomed.
 Cooper was always there.
 Annie said so in FWWM before Cooper even heard of Twin Peaks.
 This is how he knew who Laura was, and how he dreamed of her.
-He and Carrie could have driven anywhere through eternal nights, but still it would have found them.
+He and Carrie could have driven anywhere through eternal nights, but still, it would have found them.
 They are always inside.

-I see everything else, all the revisited characters, all the vignettes in the roadhouse, as backdrop to Dale and Laura’s story.
+I see everything else, all the revisited characters, all the vignettes in the roadhouse, as a backdrop to Dale and Laura’s story.
 The background keeps changing, but those two are the constant, travelling through their entwined destinies over and over again.

 Cooper found a possible end to his own nightmare, and it could have stopped there, but he had to go back and try to save Laura.
 No matter what he did to try to fix all the wrongs in their lives, their stories were already written.
 Their Fates are linked and they will always find each other.
 Even a happy ever after with Diane would have eventually led him back to Laura.

 It affects everyone.
 Julee Cruise is still in the Roadhouse singing of how the world continues to spin and life goes on, the RR hasn’t changed, Norma and Ed are still not together.
 Linda sees either Diane, or another version of herself, at the motel.
-She and Richard may meet here often, but this time she brings Diane’s memories with her, and finds herself making love to the man who raped her.
-All her existences mingle in that moment, and love and trauma happen at once.
+She and Richard may meet here often, but this time she brings Diane’s memories with her and finds herself making love to the man who raped her.
+All her existences mingle at that moment, and love and trauma happen at once.